DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 >
 > In the morning, Van Richten hid Arabelle in the back of the wagon, which he hitched to Drusilla, his horse, and rode it into Vallaki.
 There, he struck a deal with the Gunther and Yelena Arasek to store the wagon (still holding Arabelle) in Arasek Stockyard, and took up residence in the private guest room of the Blue Water Inn.
 >
-> ***Aftermath of the Kidnapping.*** Arabelle’s absence, didn’t go unnoticed for long.
+> ***Aftermath of the Kidnapping.*** Arabelle’s absence didn’t go unnoticed for long.
 By dusk on the night she’d been kidnapped, Luvash had discovered the hungover Alexei and learned of his daughter’s disappearance.
 The Vistani and dusk elves spread out among the nearby woods, searching in vain for any sign of the missing girl.
 >
 > At nearly the same time that Van Richten and Arabelle were riding through Vallaki’s gates, a dusk elf named Savid found Yan’s decapitated body amidst the reeds of the Luna River amid signs of a struggle.
 Savid also found a strange trinket atop the bloodied grass: a platinum signet ring stamped with a strange sigil.
 He returned it to Luvash, who ordered Savid to deliver it to Kasimir Velikov—the dusk elves’ leader and scholar—for inspection upon Kasimir’s return.
 Luvash has continued the search for Arabelle, though his personal efforts came to a bloody and brutal halt when his right leg was caught in a well-hidden wolf trap.
 >
-> Meanwhile, Van Richten delivers Arabelle food from the Blue Water Inn’s kitchens once each morning and night, claiming to nosy onlookers that he is merely delivering snacks to the “ferocious saber-toothed tiger” he has locked up in his wagon.
+> Meanwhile, Van Richten plans to deliver Arabelle food from the Blue Water Inn’s kitchens once each morning and night, claiming to nosy onlookers that he is merely delivering snacks to the “ferocious saber-toothed tiger” he has locked up in his wagon.
 Van Richten’s lie, however, is more true than he knows.
 The wagon is haunted by the kindly ghost of his son, **Erasmus van Richten** (see <span class="citation">Van Richten's Guide to Ravenloft, p.
 180</span>)—and Erasmus, in his youthful exuberance, has already scared onlookers away more than once by shaking the wagon and scratching against its wooden interior.
 >
 > Both Van Richten and Arabelle know that this is a temporary solution at best.
 Van Richten, who first heard of the mysterious [[Lore of Barovia#Keepers of the Feather|Keepers of the Feather]] during Doru’s rebellion, is quietly investigating the members as described in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 He hopes to determine whether the secret society is friend or foe—and, if friend, whether its agents can be trusted.
+>
+> Arabelle hasn't told him, however, that she suffers from a strange and terrible wasting disease—one which will swiftly kill her if left untreated.
+The sole remedy is an herbal tincture she must receive once every month—and the time left to do so is fast ticking down.
 # F1.
 Blinsky Toys
 <span class="citation"><em>This scene takes place in Chapter 5: Area N7.</em></span>